 Step 5: Inspect the roof for rust, dents, scratches, moisture, and debris.

 Scratches, dents, and peeling paint increase the propensity for rust – so be sure to inspect the roof and remove debris annually.
 Touch up any paint to prevent any thinning of the metal.
+Our blog post on paint maintenance goes into more detail.

 Step 6: Clean off visible dirt and surface rust.